0xc0170/mbed-os/docs/design-documents/tools/cmake.md

 ## Building an Application

-mbed-tools is the next generation mbed-cli.
-It replaces the current mbed-cli and Mbed OS tools (build system part of Mbed OS).
+`mbed-tools` is the next generation of command line tooling for Mbed OS. `mbed-tools` replaces the `mbed-cli` and the Python modules in the `mbed-os/tools` directory.

+`mbed-tools` has consolidated all of the required modules to build Mbed OS, along with the command line interface, into a single Python package which can be installed using standard python packaging tools.

 TBD?:
 - configuration